eartharoid/leekslazylogger/docs/child-loggers.md

 In your index you should have required leekslazylogger and created a new Logger instance as shown on the [Getting started](/geting-started) page.

-**Don't create another Logger instance with this process - use ChildLoggers.**
+**Don't create another Logger instance in this process - use ChildLoggers.**

 To use the Logger in another file (eg. `utils.js`) you could use a ChildLogger, or you could pass `log`.